Cassini-UVIS/users_guide/_sources/03_calibration.md

 ```

 Note that IDL type code 4 refers to 32 bit floating-point values.
-All UVIS PDS data, regardless of windowing and binning, is contained within a 1024x64 matrix (see Chapter {ref}`sec:pds-data-structure`).
+All UVIS PDS data, regardless of windowing and binning, is contained within a 1024x64 matrix (see {numref}`sec:pds-data-structure`).

 The binning and windowing of the data is described in the following label entries (identical for the data and calibration files):